 Melcrum’s research shows strategic KPIs that align Internal Communication to business goals enable us to measure what we do in ways that matter to the broader organization – because these are outcomes that they are equally accountable for.
 Meaning we become true strategic partners who don’t just communicate about the same objectives and high performance – we also actively drive them.

-For the third point Melcrum developed 2 tools; The Competency Assessment (as mentioned above) identifying and assessing the key competencies of an IC professional today as well as the Diagnostic Tool which helps organisations to assess the perceived performance of their IC Function against 20 key strategic attributes in terms of Performance and Prioritisation.
+For the third point Melcrum developed 2 tools; The Competency Assessment (as mentioned above) identifying and assessing the key competencies of an IC professional today as well as the Diagnostic Tool which helps organizations to assess the perceived performance of their IC Function against 20 key strategic attributes in terms of Performance and Prioritization.

 Please also feel free to get in touch if you have any questions about the above or if your stake is proving illusive.
 Good luck!

 For more best practice information on overcoming the barriers to effective measurement and tips on breaking down data silos, join Emma Hanley and guest Mossy O’Mahony, for a free 20 minute webinar.
 Click here to register.